Amoreira Aqueduct: Independence

 In 1641, King D. John IV authorized the demolition of the aqueduct in order to construct a new fortification.
 Martinho Afonso de Melo, Count of São Lourenço, proposed the construction of a cistern, in order that most of the aqueduct could be maintained functioning.
 It was not until 1650 that the huge cistern was built beneath Elvas, under the direction of Nicholas de Langres, allowing for the storage of water capable of providing enough for the entire population for four months, when rationed judiciously.
 Two arches of the aqueduct were destroyed following a tempest in 1646, and two years earlier Castilian forces had already destroyed or damaged segments of the vital resource.
 Therefore, it came as no surprise that in May 1648 a discussion began on whether destroying the aqueduct was necessary, in order to improve the city's defences.
 In 1652, the Count of Soure ordered the construction of subterranean pipe to feed the city water, thereby maintaining the city's defences (but also resulting in the partial loss of the aqueduct).
 Three years later, Governor André de Albuquerque Ribafria also requested that that aqueduct be demolished, and that the segments that corresponded with the citadel be converted to subterranean passages.

-During the 1663 Castilian invasions by John of Austria, the aqueduct suffered some damage.
+During the 1663 Castilian invasions by John Joseph of Austria, the aqueduct suffered some damage.
 In order to remedy its vulnerability, two redoubts were constructed in Outeiro dos Pobres and Outeiro de São Francisco, reinforced by a zone that crossed the two by casements of canon emplacements.

 A new plan for the aqueduct was drafted in 1683 by Francisco Álvares Ribeiro, that included 7790 m system.
 On 30 March 1689, Manuel Moniz was nominated to the position of master-builder for the aqueduct, on the death of Francisco Ferreira (who exercised this post), receiving a stipend of 12,000 reis annually.
 In 1698, there was a rupture that linked the hospital.